Early English Text Society: Progress

 As of 2020, the Society had published 354 volumes in its Original Series; 126 volumes in its Extra Series, published between 1867 and 1935, comprising texts previously printed, but only in unsatisfactory or rare editions; and 25 volumes in its Supplementary Series, an occasional and irregular series initiated in 1970.
 The Society keeps the majority of its older publications in print, except those which have been superseded by subsequent editions.
 Volumes are now published on behalf of the Society by Oxford University Press.

 Notable members

 Notable members of the society when it was formed in 1864 included Furnivall himself, the Rev. Richard Morris (the editor of 12 volumes between 1862 and 1880), Walter Skeat (philologist), Alfred Tennyson (poet laureate), Warren De la Rue (astronomer, chemist, and inventor), Richard Chenevix Trench (Irish ecclesiastic).

-Anne Hudson was the director from 2006 to 2013.
-The current director is Vincent Gillespie.
+Recent honorary directors have included Anne Hudson (2006–2013); Vincent Gillespie (2013–2023); and Helen L. Spencer (2023–present).

 Logo

 The Society emblem is a representation of the enamel plaque of the Anglo-Saxon Alfred Jewel, omitting its gold frame, but with an added scroll bearing the Society's name.